Manage batches of items in a Push source

 Specifying a unique documentId value for each item is mandatory.

-• If you’re using the compressedBinaryData or the compressedBinaryDataFileId property to push item data (see Using the compressedBinaryData Property and Using the compressedBinaryDataFileId Property):
+• If you’re using the compressedBinaryData or the compressedBinaryDataFileId property to push item data (see Use the compressedBinaryData property and Use the compressedBinaryDataFileId property):

 • Replace <"UNCOMPRESSED"|"DEFLATE"|"GZIP"|"LZMA"|"ZLIB"> with the actual compression algorithm that was applied to the item data.